2013 Subaru Forester Performance

 - "The Forester responded expertly -- gripping as needed when needed; preventing short turns into skids from becoming longer, more dangerous skids; and handling potentially upsetting vehicle weight transfers with aplomb." -- Washington Post (2010)

-The Forester comes standard with full-time all-wheel drive, which is usually an option in its class.
-The system impresses test drivers with its abilities in snow, slippery conditions and even mild off-roading.
+The Forester comes standard with full-time all-wheel drive, which is usually an option in this class.
+The system impresses test drivers with its abilities in snow and slippery conditions.
+It even impresses in mild off-roading.

 - "A rock crawler it is not, but its standard all-wheel-drive system that constantly shunts power to each wheel (rather than reacting when the front wheels slip) is well-suited for muddy fields or light sand." -- Edmunds